Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 While last week was a fairly quiet week in terms of Xbox Series X restocks, with only smaller retailers BJ's and Antonline restocking the console, this week is expected to offer gamers still hunting for Microsoft's flagship machine several opportunities to secure one.

 Target is being widely tipped for a restock in the coming days.
 In fact, Matt Swider of TechRadar suggests it's "nearly a lock".
-Should Target restock the Xbox Series X this week the retailer will likely do so on Wednesday (May 19) before 9 a.m.
-ET.
-The big red retailer is also expected to have a PS5 restock this week.
+However, Target has just announced a huge change to how it handles Xbox Series X restocks.
+No longer will it be waiting to drop stock in batches as it does with PS5 restock, instead Xbox Series X consoles will be available to buy when stores receive stock.

+This essentially means that Target will no longer have nationwide stock drops, and instead, the console will just be available when each individual location receives inventory.
+So your local store could restock while another doesn't.
+This is hopefully a sign that Xbox Series X stock will become more readily available in the future.

 Walmart could join in on the action with an Xbox Series X restock on Thursday (May 20), but this is just speculation based on past drops rather than because there has been any concrete evidence to indicate it will.
 Best Buy is also overdue an Xbox Series X restock, so that's another retailer to keep an eye on this week.